 Segmenting is the process of breaking a word into individual sounds (phonemes) for the purpose of writing it.
 This skill is crucial for spelling.

-Decoding is the act of breaking down words into separate sounds (phonemes) in order to read them.
+Decoding is the act of breaking down words into separate phoneme sounds to read them.

-Putting sounds (phonemes) together in order to write words.
+Encoding means putting phoneme sounds together to write words.

-These are words that can't easily be decoded.
+Tricky words are those that can't be easily decoded.

-Cconsonant Vowel Consonant words.
-These are words that are made up of three phonemes in the order consonant phoneme, vowel phoneme, and consontant phoneme.
-The do not necessarily have three letters as they are referring to the sounds.
+CVC (Consonant Vowel Consonant) words consist of three phonemes in the order of a consonant phoneme, a vowel phoneme, and another consonant phoneme.
+They may not necessarily have three letters, as they refer to the sounds.
 For example, hat (h, a and t) and show (sh, o and w).